Kong/docs.konghq.com/app/contributing/word-choice.md

 Kong Gateway <br><br> Gateway | Kong's API gateway runtime, regardless of packaging or license.
 This term also refers to the enterprise version. <br><br> Use lowercase “gateway” when referring to the general concept of an API gateway.
 Use uppercase “Gateway” as a shorthand for “Kong Gateway”.
 When writing about "Kong Gateway", use "Kong Gateway" for the first mention and "Gateway" after.
 Kong Gateway (OSS) | Kong's API gateway runtime, open-source package.
 Use this name to _specifically_ refer to the open-source package.
 Kong Mesh <br><br> Mesh | Kong's service mesh.
 Use "Kong Mesh" for the first mention, "Mesh" after.
-Kuma | Kong's open-source service mesh. <br><br> <i class="fa fa-times"></i> Don't use "Kong Kuma".
+Kuma | Kong's open-source service mesh. <br><br> ❌&nbsp; Do not use "Kong Kuma".
 This is an open-source project supported by the CNCF and maintained, not owned, by Kong.
 Insomnia | Kong's open-source API client.
-Dev Portal <br><br> Dev Portal, self-managed <br> Dev Portal, cloud | A module for sharing APIs and their specs with developers, and enabling the developers to create applications based on Gateway or Konnect services. <br><br> <i class="fa fa-times"></i> Don't use "Developer Portal".
+Dev Portal <br><br> Dev Portal, self-managed <br> Dev Portal, cloud | A module for sharing APIs and their specs with developers, and enabling the developers to create applications based on Gateway or Konnect services. <br><br> ❌&nbsp; Do not use "Developer Portal".
-ServiceHub | The service catalog in Konnect Cloud. <br><br><i class="fa fa-times"></i> Don't use "Service Hub", "Service hub", or "Servicehub".
+ServiceHub | The service catalog in Konnect Cloud. <br><br> ❌&nbsp; Do not use "Service Hub", "Service hub", or "Servicehub".
-Runtime Manager | The runtime management service in Konnect Cloud <br><br><i class="fa fa-times"></i> Don't use "Runtime manager".
+Runtime Manager | The runtime management service in Konnect Cloud <br><br> ❌&nbsp; Do not use "Runtime manager".
-Vitals | Analytics for Gateway. decK | Kong's CLI tool for managing declarative configuration.<br><br><i class="fa fa-times"></i> Don't capitalize the first letter, even if the name appears at the start of a sentence.
+Vitals | Analytics for Gateway. decK | Kong's CLI tool for managing declarative configuration.<br><br> ❌&nbsp; Do not capitalize the first letter, even if the name appears at the start of a sentence.

 ### Generic terms